moondance-labs/tanssi/README.md

 - _ParachainSystem_: A helper to perform relay-storage verifications and injection of cross-chain messages
 - _ParachainInfo_: A place to store parachain-relevant constants like parachain id

 The following pallets are stored in `pallets/`.
-They are designed for Moonbeam's specific requirements:
+They are designed for Tanssi's specific requirements:

 - _Registrar_: A pallet that stores all registered container-chains
 - _Configuration_: A pallet storing the current configuration from which several other components depend